gusfornari/Pagina-de-receita/README.md

 ## 🔖 Layout

-You can view the project layout through [THIS LINK](https://www.figma.com/community/file/1360315130061454535/pagina-de-receita).
+You can view the project layout through [This link](https://www.figma.com/community/file/1360315130061454535/pagina-de-receita).
 You must have a [Figma](https://figma.com) account to access it.

 ---